 The first step in healing triggers is being able to identify them, as well as your internal beliefs.
 Remember that these are wounds, and approach them with compassion and tenderness.
 Depending upon what the trigger is, healing may involve the stages of grief and/or re-evaluating the context and validity of learned beliefs.
 There are exercises and a handy chart in Conquering Shame and Codependency: 8 Steps to Freeing the True You that are very helpful.

 People have different styles of reacting.
 One person might withdraw, while another attacks.
 It’s important to identify your reactive behavior and learn to detach rather than react.
 Then, evaluate the function and effectiveness of your behavior, and experiment with more productive responses.
 (For suggestions and exercises, see Codependency for Dummies.)
 As noted above, both overreactions and dysfunctional reactive styles can contribute to the problem we want to avoid.
 For example, placating an abuser invites more abuse, while setting effective boundaries diminishes it over time.
 (See How to Speak Your Mind: Become Assertive and Set Limits and How to Be Assertive.)

 With healthy self-esteem and intact boundaries, we’re able to see that another person’s actions and point-of-view are not a reflection on us, but express his or her unique perspective, experience, needs, and feelings.
 There’s no need to react, only to listen and respond.
 Once we’re more connected to our real self, we can tolerate differing opinions and even negative feelings about us.
 We can listen to our own feelings and think about the other person’s words and actions.
-We can decide whether we agree and whether we’re responsible to the other person.
-We alone determine what we want to do, if anything, and whether we owe an apology.
+Then we can decide whether we agree and whether we’re responsible to the other person.
+It’s up to us to determine what we want to do, if anything, and whether we owe an apology.

 ©Darlene Lancer 2017